brendan-rius/brendan-rius.github.io/_posts/2015-12-28-markov-models.md

 used in autocomplete).

 It would be far easier for each line in the array to have the probability for the word in the line to be followed by another word.
-So instead of dividi§ng each number of occurrences by the number of words, we can divide it by the sum of occurrences in the line (that is, the number of times the word appeared followed by a word).
+So instead of dividing each number of occurrences by the number of words, we can divide it by the sum of occurrences in the line (that is, the number of times the word appeared followed by a word).
 For example, the word `of` has been followed by `Mary` once and